jakewvincent/mkdnflow.nvim/README.md

 * Enable/disable default keybindings (see [Configuration](#%EF%B8%8F-configuration))
     - 🆕 Modify default keybindings individually in table passed to setup function (see [Configuration](#%EF%B8%8F-configuration))

+### Manipulate headings
+* 🆕 Increase/decrease heading levels (mapped to +/- by default). **Note**: *Increasing* the heading means increasing it in importance (i.e. making it bigger or more prominent when convertedto HTML and rendered in a browser), which counterintuitively means *removing a hash symbol*.

 ## 📦 Installation

 ### init.lua